|Thursday, April 27, 2017|

 |Sayville Alumni News|

-This past October, the Class of '63 had a fabulous 50th reunion weekend.
+Back in October, 2013, the Class of '63 had a fabulous 50th reunion weekend.
 We had previously experimented with little reunions in Sayville, Florida, and Maryland, but almost 130 of us came to this big reunion.
 We were hooked, but concerned about post-partem depression.
 How could we harness our organizing energy (and the cash left over from the reunion)?

 And so the idea for this Alumni Association was born.